jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 If you know you are going to create only one or the other, you can specify a different archetype.
-When generating your project from an archetype, choose "alfresco-platform-jar-archetype" to create a project that will produce only a repository tier AMP.
+When generating your project from an archetype, choose "alfresco-platform-archetype" to create a project that will produce only a repository tier AMP.
 Choose "share-amp-archetype" to create a project that will produce only a Share tier AMP.